JonathanWThom/quack/README.md

 application that aims be cloud-agnostic."
 Others might call it a CRUD app.

 It works like this.
 You install Quack and run it with some variables present in the environment.
-One of those is your QUACKWORD, which is your keys to the castle.
+One of those is your QUACKWORD, which is your key to the castle.
 When you enter a message, it is encrypted, and can only be read with the right QUACKWORD.
 If you include no other variables, each message is stored as a file in `$HOME/.quack`.
 If however, you include the credentials for an S3